-If you are unable to collect your results in person on the day you have the following options only:
+If you are unable to collect your results in person you have the following options only:

 1) Hand in a stamped addressed envelope to the Exams Office before results day

 2) You can authorise another person to collect your results for you.
-You must give a letter signed by yourself to a member of the Exams team before results day and the person you have authorised must bring identification with them when they collect your results.
+You must give a letter signed by yourself to a member of the Exams team and the person you have authorised must bring identification with them when they collect your results.

 RESULTS WILL NOT UNDER, ANY CIRCUMSTANCES, BE GIVEN BY PHONE, FAX OR EMAIL .